-immigration status: Although an employer can refuse to hire you if you do not have work authorization,6 once you are hired, it is unlawful for your employer to discriminate against you based on your sex (or other factors such as race or ethnicity), regardless of your immigration status.
+The law now extends protections to non-employees such as contractors, vendors, and consultants.3 immigration status: Although an employer can refuse to hire you if you do not have work authorization,6 once you are hired, it is unlawful for your employer to discriminate against you based on your sex (or other factors such as race or ethnicity), regardless of your immigration status.
 This applies even if you don't have work authorization.
 It is also against the law for your employer to threaten to report you to authorities if you file a complaint or try to assert your legal rights to protect yourself from sex discrimination.
-In short, once you are hired, it is unlawful for your employer to use your immigration status against you if you seek to report workplace discrimination or to penalize you for doing so.
+In short, once you are hired, it is unlawful for your employer to use your immigration status against you if you seek to report workplace discrimination or to penalize you for doing so.7

-Federal law also protects certain individuals from employment discrimination based on national origin or immigration/citizenship status.8 For example, while the law does not protect "unauthorized aliens," it does protect U.S. citizens, recent permanent residents, asylees, and refugees.
+DOMESTIC WORKERS: Domestic workers, even those working as the sole employee, are protected against sex discrimination.4 immigration/citizenship status.8 For example, while the law does not protect "unauthorized aliens," it does protect U.S. citizens, recent permanent residents, asylees, and refugees.
 The law prohibits employers from discriminating against individuals based on their citizenship or immigration status in hiring, firing, recruitment, and referral for a fee.
 For example, you may have suffered unlawful discrimination if you were not hired for a job or fired from one because you are a non-citizen with work authorization and an employer chooses not to hire you or keep you on because it does not want to "deal with the hassle" of completing additional paperwork.